libraryofcelsus/Aetherius_AI_Assistant/readme.md

 13. Upload heuristics to DB and change the Bot and User name to start chatting with Aetherius!

-Heuristic examples, and files to modify prompts can be found in the config folder.
-Prompts can also be edited through the Config Menu.
+Settings and Prompts can be found in the Aetherius_API folder.

 Photo OCR (jpg, jpeg, png) requires tesseract: https://github.com/UB-Mannheim/tesseract/wiki Once installed, copy the "Tesseract-OCR" folder from Program Files to the "Aetherius_Ai_Assistant" Folder.